malob/nixpkgs-mainProgram-maintenance/Readme.md

 Currently the project provides 2 primary scripts:

+* `add-mps`
-* `add-missing-mainprogs`
+* `add-mps-interactive`
-* `remove-invalid-mainprogs`
+* `rm-mps`

 Both of which take two arguments, a path to `nixpkgs` on the local system, and an attribute path to a package set in `nixpkg`, e.g., `'[ "perlPackages" ]'`.

-## `add-missing-mainprogs`
+## `add-mps`

 Usage examples:

 ```
-nix run .#add-missing-mainprogs -- ~/Code/nixpkgs '[ "pkgs" ]'
+nix run .#add-mps -- ~/Code/nixpkgs '[ "pkgs" ]'

 # or since it's the default package

 nix run . -- ~/Code/nixpkgs '[ "pkgs" ]'
 ```

-The `add-missing-mainprogs` script finds all packages in the given package set that _don't have_ `meta.mainProgram` defined and then:
+The `add-mps` script finds all packages in the given package set that _don't have_ `meta.mainProgram` defined and then:

-* Checks whether the official binary cache contains the store path for each package using `nix store ls`; and
+1. Checks whether the official binary cache contains the store path for each package using `nix store ls`; and
    * if it does, it retrieves the names of all executables located in `bin/`;
    * otherwise, it uses `hydra check` to see if the package failed to build on Hydra; and
      * if it didn't, and the store path for the package isn't listed in `failed-builds.txt`, it builds the package locally; and
        * if it succeeds, it retrieves the names of all executables located in `bin/`;
        * otherwise, it appends the store path of the package to `failed-builds.txt`.
-* If a single executable was found, and the name of that executable differs from the packages `name` (more specifically the result of `builtins.parseDrvName name`) or `pname`, it attempts to insert a `meta.mainProgram` definition into the appropriate file; and
+2. If a single executable was found, and the name of that executable differs from the packages `name` (more specifically the result of `builtins.parseDrvName name`) or `pname`, it attempts to insert a `meta.mainProgram` definition into the appropriate file; and
    * if is succeeds, it prints a message to that effect;
    * otherwise, it prints a message with info helpful for trying to insert the `meta.mainProgram` definition manually.

 Known issues: